valtech-ch/saas-aem-module/README.md

 - **Production-Ready:** Ready made APIs and components that are well tested and used in Production.
 - **Cloud-Ready:** Whether on AEM as a Cloud Service, on Adobe Managed Services, or on-premise, they just work.
-- **Customizable** Modules are designed to be customized: API module with interfaces, components can be changed similar to AEM core components, modules published on maven central and npm registry.
+- **Customizable:** Modules are designed to be customized: API module with interfaces, components can be changed similar to AEM core components, modules published on maven central and npm registry.
 - **Themeable:** The components markup follows BEM CSS conventions and are prefixed to avoid any integration conflicts.
 - **Configurable:** Features can be configured on component and on context aware-level.
 - **WebApp-Ready:** The streamlined JSON output allows client-side rendering.